Short on time? Here’s the fastest VPN in 2023:

 - Use a fast VPN protocol.
 Switch from OpenVPN to IKEv2/IPSec or WireGuard, which are just as secure as OpenVPN but much faster.

 - Disable background apps.
 Web-connected background apps that you’re not using can contribute to the slowdown, so turn them off.
-For example, if you’re just watching Netflix, you should disable non-essential background apps like Skype, Steam, and uTorrent.
+For example, if you’re just gaming on Steam, you should disable non-essential background apps like Skype, and uTorrent.

 - Use wired connections.
 If you’re using a weak Wi-Fi signal in your home, your speeds will be very slow — so connect your device to the router using an ethernet cable to bypass the Wi-Fi signal issue.